Installing NI Products Offline (openSUSE)

 8. Copy the repository to the target system.

-Note Choose a location that is not likely to be modified on accident.
+Note Choose a location that will not be modified accidentally.

 9. Run the following command to disable GPG checking.